ucsd-cse131-fa25/ucsd-cse131-fa25.github.io/src/week5/index.md

 ### Defines in the function body
 Make sure that `define`d variables in the function body will not be known (or inlined) when compiling the function.
 This is because we can use this function for later entries which may be using a different `define`d value for the same variable, and your function itself can even modify those variables!
 Therefore, these functions are not [_pure_](https://en.wikipedia.org/wiki/Pure_function).
 Could we possibly use a technique we already used for `set!` on a `define`d variable in Cobra?

+There are two things to consider here:

+1. Our function `set!` a variable that is `define`d in the REPL body.
+  - If the function can modify the variable, we cannot inline its value for the entire prompt.
+This includes in the function body AND the function call site.
+2. Our function simply uses a variable that is `define`d in the REPL body.
+  - If the function only uses the variable, we can inline its value at the function call site, but not in the function body.

+### Duplicate Label Errors in the REPL

+When defining functions in the REPL, you may run into duplicate label errors from dynasm.
+This is because dynasm labels are global to the entire assembly being generated, and if you define a function with the same name twice, it will generate the same label twice.

+You can either append a unique identifier to each function label, or let dynasm handle it with `ops.new_dynamic_label()` (even if the label names are the same, you can initalize a unique DynamicLabel to them).
+Remember that some labels are referenced outside of your current running prompt, (such as `label_error` or functions), so these DynamicLabels stay the same across prompts.
+So this means there are two types of labels:
+1. Labels that are global and persist across prompts.
+2. Labels that are local to the current prompt and can be deleted/recreated/ignored for future prompts.

 ## Grading

 As with the previous assignment, a lot of the credit you get will be based on